 Commissioner Wadsworth foresaw the need for "a staff of thinkers" that would enable the commission to keep ahead of developing problems.
 The commission has two committees of top staff members engaged in planning.
 One, under the chairmanship of Asher Ende, director of the Office of Satellite Communications, focuses on satellite matters affecting all bureaus.
-The other, under the direction of Max Paglin, executive director, was set up last fall to achieve commissionwide coordination of basic programs and budgetary objectives.
+The other, under the director, was set up last fall to achieve commissionwide coordination of basic programs and budgetary objectives.